Thinking about starting a new business? You’re not alone — and that’s one of the main reasons you should be concerned about local SEO.

 As businesses innovate ways to rank higher in organic search, Google responds with new ways to make sure that people get the most relevant information they’re looking for, and local SEO goes a long way toward evening the playing field between sprawling businesses with deep pockets and your local chiropractor’s office, CrossFit gym or tax preparer.

-With that said, local SEO is, in many ways, more complex than vanilla SEO — so if you need help getting started, don’t hesitate to enroll in our online SEO training course or, better yet, contact TCF to learn about our SEO services!
+With that said, local SEO is, in many ways, more complex than vanilla SEO — so if you need help getting started, don’t hesitate to enroll in our online SEO training course or, better yet, !